Return to the Cognitive Enhancement Research Institute

 jumpimg into and out of files

-Doing Business with CERI
+Doing Business with CERI.

-What you see here at CERIs web site might lead you to believe that CERI is very disease oriented, pharmaceutical-oriented or GHB oriented.
+What you see here at CERIs web site might lead you to believe that CERI is very disease oriented, or pharmaceutical-oriented or GHB oriented.
 It is true that a lot of the files on this site are about Downs syndrome, Parkinsons disease and gamma-hydroxybutyrate.
 This is because almost every thing we have published on those subjects is posted here on this site.
 So you might want to judge those topics as examples of our thoroughness, not our focus.
 Our primary effort is directed towards normal, healthy humans who are trying to optimize their performance and age gracefully in a less than ideal world.
 We talk about nutrients much more frequently than drugs.
-This general material is just not as well represented on this web site.
+This general material is just not proportionately represented on this web site.

 There are two reasons for this: